WHO WE ARE

 HRLO provides the tools needed for more effective and constructive engagement and outreach on human rights issues in UN processes, as the political environment becomes more and more detrimental to existing global human rights commitments.

 HRLO's Executive Director and Advisory Board.

 WHAT WE DO

-Supporting the advancement of human rights by Member States at the United Nations
+Supporting the advancement of human rights at the United Nations

 The Human Rights Likeminded Office (HRLO) offers briefing notes, substantive analysis, joint statements and support in preparation for votes.
 HRLO supports 70 Likeminded delegations seeking to advance human rights in the General Assembly, Human Rights Council, and the Security Council, among other forums.

 HRLO’s outputs enable diplomats and civil society representatives to participate actively in more negotiations and discussions at the United Nations.
 Our outputs also support UN officials and independent experts.
 The briefing notes and updates include background, talking points and language proposals for resolutions and dialogues with UN officials.
 Experts attending for the first time require little orientation, if any.
 HRLO also helps inform colleagues on key developments as they occur, bridge the information gap between New York and Geneva, and provide actionable inputs.